-&lt;sup>2 For service providers staff based in school we are clear that those staff are also clear on appropriate reporting protocols which have been issued to their staff and how this aligns into our school policy.
+7 For service providers staff based in school we are clear that those staff are also clear on appropriate reporting protocols which have been issued to their staff and how this aligns into our school policy.

-- all staff, agency workers, volunteers, governors and other adults supporting/working in school are provided with an immediate induction relevant to their role in school, this induction will then increase as appropriate linked to their role in school and the expected duration of that role - on induction, all staff, agency workers, volunteers and governors will be provided with a copy of our child protection policy, safeguarding arrangements, code of conduct/behaviour protocols for staff, KCSE (Part 1) and the whistle blowing policy and will be supported and then expected to understand how these polices and guidance documents apply to their role in school - all staff, agency workers, volunteers and governors will be provided the names and contact arrangements of the DSL/Dp DSL, Children's Social Care Front Door service and the NSPCC Whistle blowing Help line.
-This list will be reviewed regularly but at least annually by the DSL to ensure that it remains up to date and any necessary updates notified to ALL immediately (attached as Reference Document A) - all visitors will be required to sign in at reception in accordance with our visitor's protocol and will be required to operate within the conditions contained in this document.
-In addition to child protection, safeguarding and health and safety, this visitor's protocol is noted as being our part of our 'induction' for visitors - ensure all staff, agency workers, volunteers and governors are aware of the need to maintain appropriate and professional boundaries in their relationships with pupils and parents.
-We will support this practice via induction and periodic training/updates to support a practical understanding of the guidance that school provides on safe working practices - all staff, agency workers, volunteers and governors will be assigned an 'induction' mentor for a set period of time following their appointment within school.
-The duration of the 'induction period' set will be tailored to suit the role and the time duration of the role that each individual will be undertaking in school - the DSL and Dp DSL's are issued with an appropriate job description/role clarity for this role which incorporates Annex B of the current Keeping Children Safe in Education - staff understand and recognise the importance of the role of the DSL/Dp DSL.
-In addition to this all staff understand their own professional and personal duties and responsibilities in relation to safeguarding children - the DSL/Dp DSL takes advice from Children's Social Care Front Door service when managing cases where there is or may be a concern that warrants further support or intervention in line with the Local Threshold Guidelines - this policy is accessible to ALL, is placed on both the schools internet and paper copies will also be available in school (on the Safeguarding Notice Board in the staff room) for colleagues to access who do not have day-to-day access to a school network/PC
+- boundaries in their relationships with pupils and parents.
+We will support this practice via induction and periodic training/updates to support a practical understanding of the guidance that school provides on safe working practices - all staff, supply staff, volunteers and governors will undertake an induction meeting with the DSL on appointment and the DSL will be the single point of contact. - the DSL and Dp DSL's are issued with an appropriate job description/role clarity for this role which incorporates Annex B of the current Keeping Children Safe in Education - staff understand and recognise the importance of the role of the DSL/Dp DSL.
+In addition to this all staff understand their own professional and personal duties and responsibilities in relation to safeguarding children - the DSL/Dp DSL takes advice from MASH professional's helpline Children's Social Care Front Door service when managing cases where there is or may be a concern that warrants further support or intervention in line with the Local Threshold Guidelines - this policy is accessible to ALL, is placed on both the schools internet and paper copies will also be available in school (on the Safeguarding Notice Board in the staff room) for colleagues to access who do not have day-to-day access to a school network/PC - this policy and its associated guidance is reviewed by the governing body annually and/or following a required review and the lead responsibility for ensuring that this happens is assigned to the DSL - as a Governing Body we receive a confidential annual report from the DSL and the Safeguarding Governor to provide assurance to the Governing Body that both safeguarding and child protection is operating effectively at all levels in school.
+This includes an audit on any allegations against members of staff and safer recruitment.
+The school will also complete the a Section 118 audit as and when requested by the North Tyneside Safeguarding Children Partnership (NTSCP) to further evidence that safeguarding arrangements are effective. - parents have an understanding of the responsibility placed on school and staff for child protection, this is achieved in school as we clearly communicate our policy in information provided to parents and ensure our Child Protection Policy is published on the website.

-- this policy and its associated guidance is reviewed by the governing body annually and/or following a required review and the lead responsibility for ensuring that this happens is assigned to the DSL - as a Governing Body we receive a confidential annual report from the DSL and the Safeguarding Governor to provide updates of the practice that operates in school, including any changes linked to legislation/good practice and our schools own developments/feedback from staff and to provide assurance to the Governing Body that both safeguarding and child protection is operating effectively at all levels in school.
-The school will also complete the a Section 11 audit to further evidence that safeguarding arrangements are effective - parents have an understanding of the responsibility placed on school and staff for child protection, this is achieved in school as we clearly communicate our policy in information provided to parents and ensure our Child Protection Policy is published on the website.
+8 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children